faxg/AzureTechEventQuickstartGuide/README.md

-# MAKEathon 2021 Azure Quickstart Guide
+# HSLU 2022 DevSecOps and Azure Quickstart Guide

-Welcome to **MAKEathon 2021 @ FHNW**.
+Welcome to the ** DevSecOps Workshop @ HSLU**.
 Here you'll find information on how to get started with Microsoft Azure Cloud to work on the challenges.

 If you have any questions, please ping us on the __Microsoft Teams__ channel, and we'll try to help you asap.